 “What the fuck.”
 She continued, and Mitchell was now positive he had a rock-solid case to make sure his Mom never hired evil babysitter again.

 “Mitchell, get out of the house.”
 She pushed him down the hallway to front door.
 Then she rushed into the kitchen, grabbed the phone and punched in three numbers.

 “There’s a fire.
 The house is on fire, I’m the babysitter, and the idiot kid set his room on fire.”

 She provided more details, but Mitchell stopped listening after that one line.
 The idiot kid set his room on fire.
-The enormity of what he had done hit him all at once and he nearly fainted with terror.
+The enormity of what he had done hit him and he nearly fainted with terror.
 Of all the things in the world he feared, grounding was the number one scariest thing he could think of (although fire was becoming a close second) and since he was now the idiot kid who set his room on fire, he felt pretty confident he was in for the grounding of a lifetime.
 He didn’t see a way out of this.

 Evil babysitter hung up the phone and yelled at him to get outside.
 She grabbed one of the big silver cooking pots from underneath the counter and filled it with water.
 She ran with the makeshift bucket to his bedroom, which was, by now, completely filled with flames.
 She threw the water inside, which was about as effective as spitting on it.

 “Jesus Christ!” she exclaimed, and he wondered if he could offset some of his inevitable grounding by explaining how much she swore.

 The rest of the night was a blur.
 The firetrucks came, the neighbors crowded and watched, half his house was burned down.
 They managed to contain it to the back section, his bedroom was completely destroyed, as was his parents bedroom and the bathroom.